 Protect Unsecured VPCs

-For any other security product, this feature alone would be their headline announcement.
+This feature alone would be their headline announcement for any other security product.
 Valtix is now making it easy for cloud operations and security administrators to detect which VPCs are secured and which ones are not.
 And, then with one click, select a policy to protect it as a spoke VPC connected to a services VPC running Valtix Gateways.
 To review your VPC status go to Manage > Cloud Accounts > Inventory > VPCs (or just search for “Inventory”).

 Cloud Risk Assessment Report